jlambert121/jlambert121-trusted_ca/README.md

 ##### `source`

 String.
 Source of the certificate to include.
-Must be in PEM format.
+Must be a file in PEM format with crt extension.
+You must specify either source or content, but not both.
+If source is specified, content is ignored.

+##### `content`

+String.
+Content of certificate in PEM format.
+You must specify either source or content, but not both.
+If source is specified, content is ignored.

 ##### `java_keystore`